mattmakai/mattmakai.github.com/source/content/pages/presentations.rst

 `Everything I Wish I Knew as JMU Computer Science Undergrad </presentations/jmu-everything-i-wish-i-knew.html>`_
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
+You majored in computer science to learn how to program awesome projects.
+Instead you're stuck in class trying to figure out the difference between
+little endian and big endian ordering on Windows versus Linux.
+This talk
+will break you free from those minute details and provide an overview of
+what you need to develop awesome web applications with Python and Django.
+You'll get an overview of the full Python web application stack and find
+out where you can learn more about each component.
+At the end of the talk
+you'll have a checklist of exactly what you need to do to build a
+comprehensive Python skill set while you're still in school and land the
+best jobs out of school.

 Presented to `JMU's ACM group <http://acm.cs.jmu.edu/>`_ on January 23, 2013.

 ----